carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 ~~~
 {: .output}

-After inputting the keys and tokens, a file is made of your configuration.
-Next time you start up twarc on this JupyterLab, you will not need to configure twarc.
+All of the information you just entered is saved in a configuration file.
+Next time you
+start up twarc on this JupyterLab, you will not need to configure twarc.

 If you try to run a twarc command without configuring twarc, you may see this message: